Updated 10th April 2020 (first published in June 2018)

 The second is that our primitive, ancient brain that’s evolved over tens of thousands of years has developed to keep us alive.
 For the vast majority of human history survival has been the priority.
 It’s been stunningly effective – during this period of tens of thousands of years of evolution despite the fact we’re not the strongest, fastest or possessors of natural weapons like claws we have become the world’s dominant species and apex predator.
 Day to day survival is no longer a threat to most of us in the Western world, but we are still wired for survival, not happiness.

-So here’s some of the ways I discovered that the exploitation works.
+Here are some of the ways I discovered that the exploitation works.

 1) The manipulation of dopamine -a brain chemical that activates pleasure related receptors in the brain.

-Robert Sapolsky, professor of biology and neurology at Stanford University is showing that “Dopamine is not about pleasure, it’s about the anticipation of pleasure.
+Robert Sapolsky, professor of biology and neurology at Stanford University is showing that “dopamine is not about pleasure, it’s about the anticipation of pleasure.
 It’s about the pursuit of happiness.” and that humans “keep those dopamine levels up for decades and decades waiting for the reward.”

 Our dopamine system doesn’t work to provide us with rewards for our efforts, but to keep us searching by inducing a semi-stressful response we call desire i.e. the anticipation of pleasure.
 This neurological hardwiring has kept us alive as a species.